Conformality of non-conformal correlators: Introduction

 First, let us check that the counting of parameters on each side of \eqref{dequality} matches.
 The functions depend on scaling dimensions and spacetime invariants.
 As we have already noted, the conformally invariant correlation functions obey the constraint

 which means that the number of scaling dimensions on each side matches.

 Next, we count the number of independent pieces of spacetime data i.e. invariants of the spacetime coordinates on each side.
 For the massless field theory, we can fix two points completely.
 This is because we can use translations to fix the first point (say at the origin), rotations around the first point to bring a second point to a specified line, and scaling to fix its distance from the origin.
 Specifying a third point needs two numbers.
 Continuing in this manner, we need $(n-1)$ numbers to specify the $n^{th}$ point as long as $n-1\leq d$.
 Totally then, we need to specify $2+3+\ldots+n-1=n(n-1)/2-1$ numbers to fix all $n$ points.
 This number is the same as the number of independent simple ratios that can be formed from $n$ spacetime points, the latter being ${n \choose 2} -1=n(n-1)/2-1=(n+1)(n+1-3)/2$.
 On the other hand, if $n-1>d$, then to specify the first $(d+1)$ points, we need $1+2+\ldots+d=d(d+1)/2$ numbers, and to specify the last $(n-d-1)$ points, we need $d$ numbers each, for a total of $d(d+1)/2+(n-d-1)d=(n+1)d-1/2(d+1)(d+2)$ numbers to specify all $n$ points.
-We can perform a similar counting as above in the conformal theory to find the well known result: the number of independent cross ratios that can be formed from $n$ spacetime points is $\frac{n(n-3)}{2}$ when $n\leq (d+2)$, whereas for $n>d+2$, the number is $nd-\half(d+1)(d+2)$.